AZ-104 Implement and Manage Virtual Networking Practice Question

 Variation 1.
 An app on a VM must connect to Azure SQL Database without using the public endpoint.
 The database name must resolve to a private IP inside the VNet, and public network access should be disabled.
 Which two actions should the administrator take?
 Select two.

-Why A: Option A is correct because a private endpoint assigns the Azure SQL Database server a private IP address from the VNet, allowing the VM to connect without using the public endpoint.
+Why A: A private endpoint assigns the Azure SQL Database server a private IP address from the VNet, allowing the VM to connect without using the public endpoint.
 This ensures traffic stays within the Microsoft backbone and the database name resolves to a private IP inside the VNet.

 Variation 2.
-A VM in VNet-Prod must connect to Azure SQL Database over a private IP address.
-The SQL server must not be reachable through its public endpoint, and the VM should resolve the server name automatically without manual DNS entries.
+A VM in VNet-Prod must connect to Azure SQL Database over a private IP address, and the VM should resolve the server name automatically without manual DNS entries.
 Which three actions are required?
 Select three.

 Variation 3.
 A workload in a VNet must connect to Azure SQL Database over a private IP address, and the database must not be reachable through its public endpoint.
 Users should still connect by using the normal server name.
 What should you configure?

-Why B: Option B is correct because a private endpoint assigns Azure SQL Database a private IP address from the VNet, making it accessible over a private connection.
+Why B: A private endpoint assigns Azure SQL Database a private IP address from the VNet, making it accessible over a private connection.
 By creating a private DNS zone linked to the VNet, the normal server name resolves to that private IP, allowing users to connect without using the public endpoint.
-This configuration ensures the database is not reachable via its public endpoint while maintaining name-based connectivity.
+However, to ensure the database is not reachable via its public endpoint, you must also set the SQL server's Public network access to Disabled.
+The private endpoint alone does not automatically disable public access.

 Variation 4.
 You create a private endpoint for an Azure SQL Database server.
 Virtual machines in VNet-Prod must resolve the server name to the private IP address of the endpoint.
 What should you configure?